wifinigel/wlan-extcap-win/README.md

   set remote_interface=wlan0
   set time_set=1
 ```
 Hopefully the variables are fairly self-explanatory.
-If you've changed the login password on your WLANPi to somethign other than the default, you can set the login password by changing the value in the line:  'set password=wlanpi' to 'set password=newpassword'.
+If you've changed the login password on your WLANPi to something other than the default, you can set the login password by changing the value in the line:  'set password=wlanpi' to 'set password=newpassword'.

-The 'time-set' variable is probably best left to '1' (enabled) unless your WLANPis connected to a network port soemwhere and is getting its time from NTP.
-In this instance you probably don;t want to set the time on the WLANPi from your Windows machine, so set it to '0'.
+The 'time-set' variable is probably best left to '1' (enabled) unless your WLANPis connected to a network port somewhere and is getting its time from NTP.
+In this instance you probably don't want to set the time on the WLANPi from your Windows machine, so set this value to '0'.

 Once you have made the changes, make sure you save the file and then restart Wireshark to see the new defaults.

 ## 4. FAQ

-1. _How do I re-configure capture parameters without having to restart Wirehark to access the interface lists again?_ Hit File -> Close, optionally save your current capture, then select the configuration cog again to set session parameters
+1. _How do I re-configure capture parameters without having to restart Wirehark to access the interface lists again?_ Hit File -> Close, optionally save your current capture, then select the interface configuration cog again to set session parameters
-2. _How do I check if SSHDump has already been installed with Wireshark?_ You can check by looking in the 'extcap' folder of your Wireshark install (the default folder for the 64-bit verison is 'C:\Program Files\Wireshark\extcap') and checking if you have the sshdump.exe file
+2. _How do I check if SSHDump has already been installed with Wireshark on my machine?_ You can check by looking in the 'extcap' folder of your Wireshark install (the default folder for the 64-bit verison is 'C:\Program Files\Wireshark\extcap') and checking if you have the sshdump.exe file present

 ## 5. Support